basho/basho_docs/source/languages/en/riak/ops/running/recovery/rolling-restart.md

 riak stop
 ```

 2\.
+Perform any necessary maintenance, upgrade, or other work in your cluster.

+3\.
 Start Riak again

 ```bash
 riak start
 ```

-3\.
+4\.
 Verify that the `riak_kv` service is once again available on the target node

 ```bash
 riak-admin wait-for-service riak_kv <nodename>